MJCTT Publication Ethics & Integrity

 D. Managing Conflicts of Interest

-Editors must recuse themselves from decision-making if they have a conflict of interest with any manuscript under consideration and assign it to another qualified editor.
+Editors must recuse themselves from handling any manuscript where a conflict of interest exists and delegate it to an independent editor.

 3. Responsibilities of Reviewers